JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_1.md

 This top-level class serves two main functions:

-1. It encapsulates the core model (`Phi3VModel`), which processes the input and generates contextualized representations.
+1. It encapsulates the core model (`Phi3VModel`), which produces contextualized representations of the input.
 2. It applies a linear transformation (the "language model head") to these representations, converting them into logits over the entire vocabulary.
 These logits represent the model's predictions for the next token in the sequence.

 ### 3.2 Core Model: Phi3VModel